 As the world urbanises at an unprecedented rate, the discussion around sustainable development in cities has never been more crucial.

-The event will serve as a pivotal platform for leaders in the residential development sector ro reshape urban environments.
+The event will serve as a pivotal platform for leaders in the residential development sector or reshape urban environments.

 Hameister says humanity is now predominantly urban and that by 2050 the world's population will exceed 10 billion people from its current 8.1 billion.